Menu

 Dietary guidelines provide health and climate benefits

-The official dietary guidelines, encouraged by the Danish Veterinary and Food Administration, not only guide Danes on how to eat healthier but also on how to consume more climate-friendly foods.
+The official dietary guidelines, encouraged by the Danish Veterinary, Food, Agriculture and Fisheries Agency (Styrelsen for Fødevarer, Landbrug og Fiskeri), not only guide Danes on how to eat healthier but also on how to consume more climate-friendly foods.

 On average, Danes emit eight kilograms of CO2 daily through the consumption of food and beverages, resulting in an approximate annual emission of three tons of CO2 per person.
 While many people are aware of how to balance a healthy diet, awareness of climate-friendly foods is still lagging.
-Consequently, the Danish Veterinary and Food Administration has provided dietary guidelines focusing on promoting both healthy and climate-friendly diets for the Danish population.
+Consequently, the Danish Veterinary, Food, Agriculture and Fisheries Agency has provided dietary guidelines focusing on promoting both healthy and climate-friendly diets for the Danish population.

 What is healthy for the human body is generally also healthy for the planet.
 Therefore, the guidelines strongly encourage Danes to consume foods with a lower climate impact, including more legumes, vegetables, and fruit while reducing the consumption of meat and dairy products.